jaithunshifaya/jaithunshifaya/README.md

 ## 💡 What I Do

-- 👨‍💻 Write clean and efficient Java code.
+- 👨‍💻 Write clean and efficient Java code
-- 🌐 Build simple and user-friendly websites and apps.
+- 🌐 Build simple and user-friendly websites and apps
 - 📊 Apply ML basics to solve real-world problems (e.g., stock price prediction)
-- 🔄 Collaborate using Git & GitHub.
+- 🔄 Collaborate using Git & GitHub

 ---